jakwings/fd/README.md

             Relative paths for output are transformed into absolute paths.

     -S, --sort-path
             The search results will be sorted by pathname before output.
+This option will also force --exec to use a single thread for processing.
             Sort by lexicographically comparing the byte strings of path components (not comparing the whole pathnames directly).

     -a, --all
             All files and directories are searched.
 By default, files and